dceejay/RedMap/README.md

 to remove

     msg.payload.command = { "button": { "name":"My Fancy Button" } };

+Multiple buttons can declared by using an array of button objects.

 #### To add a custom popup or contextmenu